top of page

 Faculty Editor

-Tanya Radford is an Assistant Professor of English and the Assistant Director of Honors at Dominican College, where she teaches beginning and advanced writing courses, early American literature, Enlightenment literature, and children’s and young adult literature.
+Tanya Radford is Assistant Professor of English and Co-Director of Honors at Dominican University, where she teaches beginning and advanced writing courses, early American literature, Enlightenment literature, and children’s and young adult literature.
 She completed her BA and MA degrees at the University of Utah and then earned a PhD in English from the City University of New York’s Graduate Center.
 Her PhD research focused on affective response in 18th Century literature, and her current research continues that work by considering the cognitive and social benefits of leisure reading and the representation of reading, books, and libraries in works for young readers.

 Faculty Editor